 The National Committee on Accreditation (or NCA) is a standing committee of the Federation of Law Societies of Canada (FLSC).
 According to the FLSC website:

 The primary mandate of NCA is “… to protect the public interest by assessing the legal education and professional experience of individuals who obtained their credentials outside Canada or in a Canadian civil law program, and want to apply for admission to a common law Bar in Canada.”

-In other words, the NCA aims to ensure that a degree one obtained from abroad or a Canadian civil law degree meets national standards for legal practitioners in Canada.
+In other words, the NCA aims to ensure that a degree obtained from abroad or a Canadian civil law degree meet the national standards for legal practitioners in Canada.
 This way, candidates do not need to follow different entrance requirements to practice law in Canadian provinces and/or territories.
 The only exception is the province of Quebec as the Barreau du Québec and the Chambre des Notaires du Québec have different evaluation procedures.

 The NCA assessment needs to be done prior to entering the licensing process to practise law in a Canadian common law jurisdiction.

 Internationally trained lawyers can apply for the NCA assessment at any time, even prior to coming to Canada (citizenship and residency are not looked at during the assessment process).
 FLSC identifies the following formalities that are necessary in order for the NCA assessment to be processed: